-To provide magnetic field measurements of the Earth's magnetosphere from a few tens of nT in the outer magnetosphere to over 1,000nT at closest approach.
+To provide magnetic field measurements of the Earth's magnetosphere from a few tens of nT in the outer magnetosphere to over 30,000nT at perigee.

-- Magnetometer design: 100krad total dose tolerant with box providing 1.2mm Al shielding
+- Magnetometer design: 100krad total dose tolerant with box providing 3.2mm Al shielding

-All four Cluster Spacecraft carry a dual sensor fluxgate magnetometer instrument, sampling the DC ambient magnetic field along the orbit trajectory in the frequency range DC to 10Hz in Normal Mode and up to 32Hz in Burst mode in the field range from -65536nT to +65528nT.
+Both Double Star Spacecraft carry a dual-sensor fluxgate magnetometer instrument, sampling the ambient magnetic field along the orbit trajectory in the frequency range DC to 10Hz.
 The instrument consists of two tri-axial fluxgate sensors and an electronics box.

-The Cluster Magnetometer was designed and built by a team of engineers and scientists at three European institutes:
+The Double Star Magnetometer was designed and built by a team of engineers and scientists at three European institutes:

 Space & Atmospheric Physics Group of Imperial College London, U.K.

 Space Research Institute (Institut für Weltraumforschung, IWF) of the Austrian Academy of Sciences in Graz.

 Institute for Geophysics and Extraterrestrial Physics (IGeP) of the Technical University Braunschweig, Germany.